front-end-intermediate/session-1/readme.md

 me
 ```

-Note: `me` is an object

 ## DOM Scripting

 DOM scripting is not really pure JavaScript.
-It uses JS (but only in the browser) and extends vanilla JS functionality with a wide variety of custom methods.
-The HTML DOM (Document Object Model) allows JS to access and change all the elements of an HTML document.
+It uses JavaScript - but only in the browser - and extends vanilla JavaScript functionality with a wide variety of custom methods.
+The HTML DOM (Document Object Model) allows JavaScript to access and manipulate the elements of an HTML document.

 See the [Mozilla Developer's Network](https://developer.mozilla.org/en-US/docs/Web/JavaScript) entry on JS and on [DOM](https://developer.mozilla.org/en-US/docs/Web/API/Document_Object_Model) scripting.